"You can't just throw people at all your problems, dear."

 The flightless Robin and the super-strong Starfire regularly performed this move.
 Starfire has also thrown Cyborg into battle the same way.

 In the episode "For Real", Control Freak sets up tests to see if the Titans East can prove they're "real" titans.
 In the task Más y Menos have, they must race across town and press two buttons at the same time.
-As they can only move fast while touching each other, they solve this by going to the top of the tower in the center, clasping hands, spinning really fast, and letting go, sending each other flying to the buttons in a sort of two-person Fastball Special.
+As they can only move fast while touching each other, they solve this by going to the top of the tower in the center, clasping hands, spinning really fast, and letting go, sending each other flying to the buttons in a sort of mutual Fastball Special.

 Bulkhead and Prowl pull this off against Blitzwing.